-Most of you know that I love a good train travel when the opportunity presents itself. in 2016 I was lucky enough to travel between London and Beijing on the Trans Siberian and Trans-Mongolian rails.
-At the beginning of this year, I traveled by train from Bangkok via Kuala Lumpur to Singapore.
+Most of you know that I love good train travel when the opportunity presents itself.
+In 2016 I was lucky enough to travel between London and Beijing on the Trans Siberian and Trans-Mongolian rails.
+At the beginning of this year, I went by train from Bangkok via Kuala Lumpur to Singapore.
 So when the opportunity came to travel from Ho Chi Minh City, or Saigon to Hanoi, Vietnam, I didn’t think long.

 All aboard for Saigon to Hanoi!

 Having only four beds, however, didn’t mean that there would not be 6 people in the cabin, this IS Asia after all.
 A Vietnamese family with mom, dad, a son of 5 and a daughter of 2.
+They occupied the bottom bunks.
 With a software engineer from Montenegro, our cabin was complete.
 The amount of people that fits in a train in Vietnam depends on creativity, not on tickets …

 The family came well prepared: rice and chicken.
 And while I gently declined the offer to join them for dinner, we started a conversation.
 A bit of English by the mom, and some words I had picked up before.
 And, a lot of pointing and showing.

 The life on a train loses much of its excitement after dark.
 So by 9 pm, everybody found their sleeping place, and we shut off the lights.
 The monotone cadence of the train riding over the Vietnamese countryside helps me to sleep fast.

 Close to midnight, a Vietnamese voice came over the speakers.
 As this is the first day of Tet, the Vietnamese new year, the conductor was so kind to wish all of us on the train a happy new year. (at least, that’s what I assume he said…) Doing that over the PA system of the train was a questionable choice.
 And doing it at midnight, finishing the long public address with Abba’s “Happy New year” went a bit overboard.